JTF-SD member creates “Butterfly Satellite” to support school district

 |0

-This work, JTF-SD member creates “Butterfly Satellite” to support school district, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JTF-SD member creates “Butterfly Satellite” to support school district, by Jennifer Thibault, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT